 Unlike the homestead credit refund, the targeting refund is not tied to the taxpayer's household income.
 In the homestead credit refund, the taxpayer's household income may not exceed a specified maximum and the amount of household income affects the amount of the refund.
 Generally, the lower the income, the higher the refund, given the same qualifying property tax.
-(See the House Research publication, Homestead Credit Refund Program, September 2013).
+(See the House Research publication, Homestead Credit Refund Program, November 2016).

-The targeting refund, on the other hand, does not use income as a factor, nor is there any limitation on the taxpayer's household income.
-Therefore, taxpayers who do not qualify for the homestead credit refund due to income restrictions are eligible for the targeting refund, if they have sufficiently large increases in tax from one year to the next.
+The targeting refund, on the other hand, does not use income as a factor, nor is there any limitation on the taxpayer's household income.3 Therefore, taxpayers who do not qualify for the homestead credit refund due to income restrictions are eligible for the targeting refund, if they have sufficiently large increases in tax from one year to the next.
 The targeting refund is designed to partially protect all homeowners, regardless of income, from a large property tax increase in one year.

-The targeting program spans over 30 years
+The targeting program has been in existence for over 35 years